-Currently, there are no reports on bass.
+No reports on bass fishing, but it was reportedly picking up on Albemarle.
 Bass can be caught around trees and stumps across from Laney's ramp.
 Try soft plastics and spinnerbaits around the edges of the trees.
 The points along Chotard can also hold good-sized fish.
 Try texas-rigging a plastic worm or deep diving crank bait when fishing the points.

-According to Ronnie at Yore Country Store, crappie fishing is slow on Chotard and Albemarle.
-These lakes are known to have big crappie.
+No new reports on crappie fishing.
+Fishermen reported catching fish in Albemarle previously.
 Try using minnows or jigs around the willow trees.
 If you cannot find them there, try some of the deeper treetops along the lake.
 Trolling slowly in open water can be an effective method for catching crappie too.

-No reports on catfish right now, but catfishing is generally good on the lakes.
+No new reports on catfish.
 As an oxbow of the MS River, catfish will always be a good option.
 Try tight lining in deep water with chicken liver, cutbait, or worms.

 A description and a map of these lakes can be seen at - www.outfitters.org Click on public waters and then click on Lake Albermarle or Chotard under "more area lake maps".